 |FREE Course on How to Start Profiling a College

 Players who think coaches will contact them.

-It’s easy for athletes to think that college coaches will be contacting them and they just need to wait for the offers to come rolling in.
+It’s easy for athletes to make the common recruiting mistake that college coaches will be contacting them and they just need to wait for the offers to come rolling in.
 After all, every week there seems to be another story about some eighth grader committing to a nationally ranked football program or a softball player trying to decide which college to go to when she isn’t even old enough to get a learner’s permit.

 Even when coaches attend tournaments or prospect camps/combines, they generally already have specific athletes they intend to follow.
 They are aren’t going to waste their time and money attending an event where they hope they might stumble across some viable prospects.

 This means that players need to contact coaches to let them know they exist.
 Because planning on hitting a home run and hoping a coach will notice at a prospect camp is just a good way to waste money.

 Players who think their athletic ability will make up for poor grades.

 Players with low grades and poor test scores who are counting on their athletic accomplishments getting them into college are making a very common recruiting mistake that can be hard to recover from.
 The reality is that colleges require athletes to take college classes and pass them.

 Furthermore, coaches don’t have the ability to decide to overlook academic shortcomings to put a great athlete on the team.
 There are minimum standards set by the NCAA and NAIA that students have to meet if they want to be eligible for an athletic scholarship.
 If you can’t even meet the minimum requirements, coaches aren’t going to bother with you.

 As for those who just manage to meet the minimum requirements?
 Just how much time and energy do you think coaches want to devote to making sure an athlete stays eligible to play?